Race and ethnicity in Brazil: Northeast

 The population of Northeast Brazil is a result of an intensive race mixing, which has occurred in the region for more than four centuries.
 According to the 2006 census people reported as "Pardo" (Multiracial) make up 62.5% of the population.
 Those reported as African account for 7.8%.

 This region did not have much effect from the massive European immigration that took place in Southern Brazil in the late 19th century and first decades of the 20th century.
 The Northeast has been a poorer region of Brazil since the decline of sugar cane plantations in the late 17th century, so its economy did not require immigrants.

 The ethnic composition of the population starts in the 16th century.
 The Portuguese settlers rarely brought women, which led to relationships with the Indian women.
 Later, interracial relationships occurred between Portuguese males and African females.
 The coast, in the past the place where millions of African slaves arrived (mostly from modern-day Angola, Ghana, Nigeria and Benin) to work in sugar-cane plantations, is where nowadays there is a predominance of Mulattoes, those of African and European ancestry.
-Salvador, Bahia is considered the largest African city outside of Africa, with over 80% of its inhabitants being African-Brazilians.
+Salvador, Bahia is considered the most African city in Brazil, with almost 80% of its inhabitants being African-Brazilians or Pardos.
 In the interior, there is a predominance of Indian and European mixture.